-Papermill workers, specifically those who worked in the paper mills prior to the 1980s, are at a heightened risk of developing mesothelioma and other asbestos-related diseases.
-Most paper mills across the nation once used an abundance of asbestos-containing products and materials.
+Papermill workers, specifically those who worked in the mills prior to the 1980s, are at a heightened risk of developing mesothelioma and other asbestos-related diseases.
+Most paper mills across the nation once used an abundance of asbestos-containing materials in machinery, products, and equipment.

 If you or a loved one were diagnosed with mesothelioma, asbestosis, or asbestos-related lung cancer, you may be entitled to substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.

 - Info on law firms that will recover your highest compensation